- How to Calculate Income Tax on Salary with Example FY 2023-24

 The exemption for HRA benefit is the minimum of:

-Experts’ advice to consider these points in the salary structure to avail maximum tax benefit.
-You can also use our free HRA calculator tool to compute the HRA exemption amount on your salary.
-The HRA tax exemption can be calculated either
+You can also use our free HRA calculator tool to compute the HRA exemption limit on your salary.
+The HRA tax exemption can be calculated either -

 The annual calculations can be done if all factors remain constant throughout a financial year.
 In case your salary structure or rent amount has changed, then the calculation needs to be done every month.